 Rain & spray from waterfalls

 Iceland’s weather can change quite quickly, one minute it is sunny and the next it’s raining.
 Iceland has extremely powerful waterfalls which spray water which can hit your camera.
 While most cameras have some level of weather resistance, most manufacturers do not actually state what this actually resists against.
 Rain and spray can cause damage to a camera if it manages to get inside.
 But it is more likely, the rain or spray will get on the front of your lens and cause water drops to appear in your photos.
-I recommend buying a rain cover, I use OP/Tech rainsleeves.
-The following photograph is an example of what can happen to your photographs when spray hits the lens.
+I recommend buying a rain cover, I use OP/Tech rainsleeves as spray is the last thing you need on your lens when photographing Iceland.

 Iceland has tons of amazing, beautiful and powerful waterfalls for you to photograph.
 So knowing how to capture them is important.
 When photographing a waterfall, you are capturing how the water flows.
 You need to decide whether you want to freeze the water, have a completely smooth milky effect or a mix of the two.
 To freeze water, you need to use a fast shutter speed which is quite simple to do and can be done handheld.
 Milky effects are a bit more difficult, as you need a slow shutter speed, a tripod and possibly a neutral density filter (ND for short).
 A neutral density filter allows you to block excess light, so you can decrease your shutter speed without overexposing the photograph.
 They’re made by companies such as Lee, Hoya, B+W and Format-Hitech.
 I recommend Lee or Format-Hitech.
 The actual shutter speed required will depend on the lighting, filter strength and what type of effect you are going for.
 If you wish to completely smooth the water, you will most likely need longer than 10 seconds exposure.
 If you want to still have some movement, 2-5 seconds is normally enough.